What is Industry 4.0?

 Industry 4.0 solutions and a connected factory floor can be used to predict potential downtime in machinery before it occurs.
 Without IoT systems, preventive maintenance must be done manually and happens based on routine or time.
 Industry 4.0 systems sense problems before they arise and can even provide insight on how to solve issues before they become a problem.

-Tracking and Optimization
+Asset Tracking and Optimization

 Real-world examples of Industry 4.0 technologies